crue-ton/bin/README.md

 views my .zsh_history file in fzf and copys my choice from fzf to my clipboard using xclip

 ## setbg
-sets my bg and generates a color scheme for my dwm and dmenu
+sets my bg and generates a color scheme for most of my system (including firefox and spotify!)